Compliance Boundary

 Regulatory frameworks increasingly attach obligations to behavior, not configuration.

 Accessibility mandates require continuous accommodation during interaction.
 In the United States, the Department of Justice advances ADA Title II enforcement requiring demonstrability in deployed systems under WCAG 2.1 AA.
 In the EU, the European Accessibility Act has crossed from overlay to runtime obligation.
 Zero Trust models, as defined by NIST SP 800-207 and its successors, require continuous verification during execution, not point-in-time validation.
 Data residency frameworks require enforcement at the moment of routing, not at storage boundaries.
 The European Data Protection Board and national regulators enforcing under NIS2 are aligning toward the same requirement: behavior must be demonstrable under real conditions.
+The architectural treatment of the accessibility case specifically, and the regulatory pattern that has formed around it, is the subject of Access and Authority.

 These are not documentation requirements.
 They are runtime conditions.